NewAlexandria/learning-economies/TRETC_2026/README.md

 This folder contains materials for the **TRETC 2026** presentation on "Learning Economies: Transforming Education in the AI Era" - a framework for understanding how AI accelerates different modes of learning and human capital creation.

+## Presentation Objectives
+- Provide a practical roadmap for leveraging AI in the classroom
+- Design measurements for learning across different economies
+- Explore how AI can support educators with templates and frameworks
+- Demonstrate adaptive measures of students' development of critical thinking skills
+- Accelerate the development of industry competencies for a rapidly changing world

 ## Presentation Overview

 **Title:** Accelerate workforce readiness by leveraging ML for adaptive learning